jprante/elasticsearch-analysis-reference/README.md

     }
     '

-    # here we do refresh for the books
+    # here we do refresh for the books index

     curl -XGET 'localhost:9200/test/_refresh'